Suge Knight claims his ex-wife and former Death Row bodyguard killed Tupac

 The murder of Tupac Shakur over 20 years ago has been the subject of the most persistent conspiracy theories in all of hip-hop.
 While there are those who believe the rapper is still alive and well in Cuba, others focus on who was behind his killing.
 Now, just days before Tupac is to be inducted into the Rock and Roll Hall of Fame, the man who was in the car with him on that fateful night alleges to know what really happened.

-Suge Knight was driving the black SUV in which Tupac was shot on September 13th, 1996.
+Suge Knight was driving the black BMW in which Tupac was shot on September 13th, 1996.
 Through a signed affidavit from his attorney, Thaddeus Culpepper, the former Death Row Records CEO now claims that he was the intended target of the drive-by shooting, and that “Knight has known for many years that Reggie Wright Jr. and his ex-wife Sharitha [Golden] were behind the murder of Tupac and attempted murder of Knight.”
 He also alleges the attack was part of Sharitha’s attempt to gain control over Death Row.

 Knight’s decision to finally speak on the matter came after filmmakers Richard Bond and Michael Douglas Carlin revealed the “salient points” of their new documentary,Tupac Assassination: Battle for Compton, to Culpepper.
 The lawyer relayed the information to Knight, who “admitted to Culpepper that the theories in the movie were true,” according to The Daily Mail.
 Culpepper’s affidavit, dated July 18th, 2015, is featured in the film.